cmoestl/heliocats/README.md

     conda activate helio

 Folder *data/* contains all data files needed and produced during the analysis.
-All outputs can be found in the folder *results/*.
+All outputs can be found in the folder *results/* or subfolders.

 ### ICME statistics